-There is no required text.
-However, required for the course is a license to play Markstrat.
+Required for the course is a license to play Markstrat.
 You can't enroll in the game without the registration number.
 I will provide information once the class has started on how to purchase this registration.

-Office hours are Monday from from 12:30 to 3:00.
-I can be reached by e-mail at i-hennessy@kellogg.northwestern.edu.
-Additional time is available for MARKSTRAT or final paper consulting, and I am happy to see you for any other reason, just send me an e-mail to set up a time.
+Office hours are Tuesday and Friday from 10:15 to 1:30.
+I can be reached by e-mail at j-hennessy@kellogg.northwestern.edu.
+Additional time is available for MARKSTRAT or final paper consulting, and I am happy to see you for any other reason.
+Just send me an e-mail to set up a time.